chaofan85/Instaview/README.md

 ```

-Keeping state shape flat can allow us to fetch and update data easily.
+Keeping state shape flat will allow us to fetch and update data easily.
 To do that, we need to use reducers to separate the information we fetched from the database.
-For example, if we don't want the `photos` state to be
-nested under the `user` state, in `users`'s view, we don't need to list all the photos and their information, we can just have an array of `photo_ids` or `feed_ids`.
+For example, if we don't want the `photos` state to be nested under the `user` state, in `users`'s view, we don't need to list all the photos and their information, we can just have an array of `photo_ids` or `feed_ids`.
 ```js
 json.photo_ids user.photo_ids
 json.feed_ids user.feed_ids
 ```

 After we request the current user's information and dispatch the action, the `currentUser` state will only have `photo_ids`, instead of the big nested photos object.
 Then we can use these ids to fetch photos and comments.

+## Future Features
+* Photo's show page
+* Notification
+* Photo deletion